bazelbuild/rules_apple/doc/rules-linker.md

 conservative policy can pull otherwise-unreferenced archive members into the framework; set `preserve_all_non_swift_exports = False` only after auditing runtime lookup and listing its roots in `additional_exported_symbols_lists`.
+Authored roots are validated independently for each architecture, and the `report` output group on this target lists selected policy buckets and missing entries.

 ```starlark
 apple_exported_symbols_list(